 Authorship and the Church at Rome: The epistle of Romans was written by Apostle Paul at the end of his third missionary journey from Corinth.
 Paul claims to be the author of Romans (Rom 1:1).
 He wrote seven epistles to New Testament Churches and this is his sixth epistle.
+Because of the importance of its message Romans has become the gateway to the New Testament.
 Most likely Paul wrote Romans between A.D 57-58.
 It is impossible to determine with certainty who founded the Church at Rome.
-It is evident that Paul did not establish this Church (1:10,11, and 13).
-Peter must be ruled out as well because he was a pillar or leader in the Church at Jerusalem (Gal 2:9).
-Paul did not want to preach the gospel where a church has already been started by someone else (Rom 15:20).
+It is evident that Paul did not establish this Church (1:10,11, 13).
+Peter must be ruled out as well because he was a leader in the Church at Jerusalem (Gal 2:9).
+Paul did not want to preach the gospel where the gospel was already preached and the church has been started by someone else (Rom 15:20).
 Then how the Church at Rome was founded?
 There are two possibilities exist.
 It is possible that believers at Pentecost carried their new faith in Christ to Rome and founded the Church there (Act 2:9-11).
-Another possibility is that migrated believers from the Churches established by Paul were instrumental in founding the Church at Rome.
+Another possibility is that migrated believers from the Churches already established by Paul were instrumental in founding the Church at Rome.
 This Church was made up of both Jews and Gentiles (Rom 1:5, 6).

 Purpose of Writing: Paul already spent twenty years in evangelizing and establishing churches in Asia Minor.
 Now he is looking forward to visit Jerusalem to hand over the gift received from the Gentile Churches (Rom 15:25-28).
 Once that mission was completed he wanted to go to new places where no one labored (Rom 15:20).
 His choice was to visit Spain.
 On his way Paul wanted to visit Rome and spend some time with the believers there which was his lifelong desire.
 The purpose of visiting Rome was to enlist the support of the Church at Rome for the missionary campaign in Spain.
 Since Paul was the Apostle to Gentiles, he wanted to add validity to the church at Rome by his visit.
 Also Paul wanted to deposit the written text of Christian faith to this Church at the capital city of Roman empire to safeguard believers from doctrinal errors.
 Romans reveals that God is graciously spreading the gospel throughout the world, offering remedy for sin and death.
-Pray that God would help us to understand the truth given in this letter to grow in the knowledge of Jesus Christ.
+It is written for our learning that through patience and comfort of the Scriptures we might have hope (15:4).
+Pray that God would help us to understand the truth given in this letter to grow in the grace and knowledge of Jesus Christ.